 The Company is an early stage exploration company and, as is common with many exploration companies, it relies on financings to fund its exploration and acquisition activities.
 The Company's approach to managing liquidity and capital resources is to ensure that it will have sufficient liquidity to meet its liabilities when due.
-The Company had an excess of current assets over current liabilities of \$1,238,562 at March 31, 2016 (December 31, 2015 - \$1,460,727) which is sufficient to fund its operations over the next twelve months.
+The Company had an excess of current assets over current liabilities of \$1,633,332 at December 31, 2016 (December 31, 2015 - \$1,460,727).